 Many telecom providers use keyword-based filtering to block messages that contain words or phrases that could be deemed inappropriate.
 It must be noted, however, that there is no definite list of words or phrases that will get flagged, as this is determined by each individual telecom provider.

-However, retailers and brands should still be aware of certain words such as “marijuana”, “weed,” “dank,” “edibles,” or any other terms related to cannabis that could be flagged.
+However, retailers and brands should still be aware of certain words.

-Promotional content along with cannabis-related content could also be flagged, so it’s important to ensure that you are adhering to the regulations of each state in which your company operates.
+Promotional content along with highly regulated related content could also be flagged, so it’s important to ensure that you are adhering to the regulations of each state in which your company operates.

 Some promotional or “salesy” keywords you need to be aware of are “discounts”, “offers”, “freebies”, and other similar phrases.